-■ Guidance on Advancing to High School for Children with Foreign Roots
+Multilingual Guidance on Advancing to High School

-Regional Exchange Division, the Shinjuku Foundation for Creation of Future
+- Regional and Sister City Exchange Division, the Shinjuku Foundation for Creation of Future

+- ☎ 03-3232-5121

+- M 03-3209-1833

 Mainly, information and consultations on advancing to high school in Japan are provided to foreign students who live or go to school in Shinjuku City and their parents.
 In addition to providing information on public and private high schools, junior high school teachers and other professionals offer an overview of the school counseling given to children concerning future courses.
 Interpreters are available.
 Please call for more information, such as the guidance schedule.